zalando/nakadi/README.md

   }
 }'
 ```
-_Note:_ This is not the recommended category and schema.
+**Note:** This is not recommended category and schema.
 It should be used only for the testing.

 Read mode in the [manual](https://zalando.github.io/nakadi/manual.html#using_event-types)